MarieCHessler/a-quiz/README.md

     **Score page**
     * The score page is the end page of the game, where the final score is presented and the user can choose to start a new game or go back to the landing page.
-    * The page includes the heading SCORE, the Q image, a text telling the user he or she scored a number out of 10, one button that says "Start new quiz" and one that says "Back to start page".
+    * The page includes the heading SCORE, the Q image, a text telling the user he or she scored a certain number out of 10, one button that says "Start New Quiz" and one that says "Back to Start Page".
     * The layout of the page is similar to that of the landing page, for recogniton.
-    * The heading makes it evident for the user what is presented on the page.
+    * The heading makes it clear to the user what is presented on the page.
     * The Q image helps user recognition.
     * For the user's eyes to easily find the result, it has been placed in the center.
     * The buttons below the score text invite the user to choose between starting a new game and returning to the landing page.